Camilo-Usuga/SENA_crud/README.md

-# My CRUD Application
+# CRUD Application

-This is a simple CRUD application built with Node.js and Express, using a MySQL database for data storage.
+This is a CRUD (Create, Read, Update, Delete) application built with Node.js and Express, utilizing a MySQL database for data storage.

 ## Features

-- Create, Read, Update, and Delete operations for items.
+- Perform Create, Read, Update, and Delete operations for items.
 - RESTful API structure.
-- MySQL database integration.
+- Integration with MySQL database.

 ## Prerequisites